salahawk/bittensor-model-finetune/gpt4all/readme.md

 these.

 And also you can configure deepspeed plugin with `dsCpuConfig.json`(for cpu parameter offloading) and `dsNVMEconfig.json`(for NVME parameter offloading).

-**Note**: The above parameters are the *only* commands you can override with this script.
-That is, you may not pass flags you would normally use when running `btcli` (i.e. `--neuron.device` will *not* work).
-If there is a flag you wish to modify feel free to submit a feature request.

 You do not need to edit this file to change the parameters; they may be overridden when you call this